cognitedata/cognite-sdk-python/docs/source/filters.rst

 Nested
 ^^^^^^
-The `Nested` filter applies a filter to a nested property.
+The `Nested` filter applies a filter to the node pointed to by a direct relation property.

 .. autoclass:: cognite.client.data_classes.filters.Nested
     :members: